tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-13-context-switching-and-efficiency.md

 >Task switching could be considered to be Motion.
 Some estimates say that you lose 40% of your time because of task switching.

-Here Sander gets into about Kanban as a solution to task switching.
+Here Sander gets into Kanban as a solution to task switching.
 The basic idea of Kanban is to limit the number of tasks you're doing at a given time so that you aren't constantly switching activities and losing the context you need to be productive.
 With Kaban, you break up your tasks into 3 basic categories:

 * Backlog
 * Doing